 The easy answer is unfortunately yes.
 Usually, salaried employees are expected to balance things out by working less on days they can to balance out the overtime done on other days.
 Oftentimes, salaried employees do not clock in or out and need to estimate their hours worked to make sure they are not owed overtime at the end of the week.
 This is something that is a bit dangerous as some employers will take advantage of this and not fully want to balance things out for these employees.

-It must be noted that this is something that may change from state to state and may not be legal everywhere, so if an employee feels they are being owed hours they worked as overtime in a salaried position, they can reach out to an employment lawyer and look into their situation deeper and make a decision to go for those unpaid wages or not after that.
+It must be noted that this is something that may change from state to state and may not be legal everywhere, so if an employee believes that money is owed to them for hours worked overtime in a salaried position, they can reach out to an employment lawyer and discuss their situation with them to see what the next step should bet.

 An Employer Owes Overtime, Now What?

-In any case where an employee feels they have been cheated out of their overtime or are owed unpaid wages, starting with HR is always the way and then going with a lawyer may be needed to retrieve these unpaid wages.
-This can be done as it is discovered that there is a problem or after leaving employment with the defendant.
+In any case where an employee feels they have been cheated out of their overtime or have unpaid wages, starting with HR is the first step.
+After that, talking to a lawyer may be needed to see how you can retrieve these unpaid wages.
+This can be done as soon as it is discovered that there is a problem or after leaving employment with the defendant.

 The Internal Request

 The first thing to do is to request that they correct the issue internally.
 Starting by reviewing the employment contract is always a great idea.
-Then checking how many hours may have been missed in payment over the entire employment period is another great idea.
-Taking all of this to the human resources department is the best way to get started getting paid.
+Then check how many hours may have been missed in payment over the entire employment period.
+Taking all of this to the human resources department is the best way to get started with the issue.
 Giving them a few days to respond is always polite as they will want to take a look at records and see if the number of hours adds up.
 There may be a process in place to fix this and they may want to get this done, but may not be able to do so immediately.
-It may have to wait for the next pay period or it may become a separate pay check to fix the issue.
+It may have to wait for the next pay period or it may become a separate paycheck to fix the issue.
 There are many ways to get this paid.